duysqubix/MuOxi/README.md

                               └────────────┘  └────────────┘
 ```

-## Status — actively in revival (May 2026)
+## Status — bare-bones MUD shipped (May 2026)

 This project went dormant for several years.
 As of May 2026 it's back in
-active development and being shaped into a v0.1 framework release.
+active development and a runnable bare-bones MUD now ships off `master`.

 **What works today:**

-- TCP/telnet server on `127.0.0.1:8000` — connects, serves welcome banner,
+- TCP/telnet server on `127.0.0.1:8000` and WebSocket bridge on
-  runs a per-client connection-state machine.
-- WebSocket bridge with a built-in in-browser test client at
+  `127.0.0.1:8080` with a built-in in-browser test client (vanilla JS, no
-  `http://localhost:8080` (vanilla JS, no build step).
+  build step).
+- **Full account + character flow**: argon2id password hashing, persistent
+  accounts, multiple characters per account, character list/select/create
+  via a `MainMenu` state.
+Reconnect with credentials and your character
+  comes back.
 - Generic object/attribute/tag persistence layer (Evennia-style) backed by
   SQLite (default) or Postgres (opt-in).
 Embedded migrations run automatically
   at server startup — no `diesel migration run` required.